 Understanding light characteristics, natural or artificial, will help elevate you to the next level of photography.
 There is a plethora of lighting equipment on the market that you can acquire once you have found your preferred genre or niche in photography (weddings, portraiture, landscape, glamour).
 Photo lights have been designed based on the above properties and come in many shapes and sizes to meet specific photographic lighting applications.

-Rob Gray (factmedia dot co dot za) teaches television production as well as photography.
+Rob Gray (factmedia dot co dot za) teaches television production as well as photography bringing over forty years of experience.

 Like This Article?